-If any of the below guidance on vouchering is in conflict with the particular terms of a center contract, the contractual terms shall prevail.
-The below guidance is intended to describe the standard vouchering practices now in use for center operations contracts and should be followed to the extent not contradicted by specific contractual terms.
+If any of the guidance below on vouchering is in conflict with the particular terms of a center contract, the contractual terms shall prevail.
+The guidance below is intended to describe the standard vouchering practices now in use for center operations contracts and should be followed to the extent not contradicted by specific contractual terms.